How Do Adventists Make Movie and Music Choices?

 Not putting ourselves in temptation’s way

 We all face temptations and various struggles.
-But the Bible discourages us from putting ourselves in situations where we’ll be tempted to have wrong thoughts (Romans 13:11–14).
+It’s part of life in this sinful world.
+But the Bible cautions us against putting ourselves in situations where we’ll be tempted to think or act in ways that harm us or our relationship with our loving Creator (Romans 13:11-14).

-The above principles apply to both movies and music.
-But let’s look now at some guidelines specific to music.
+The above principles apply to movies and music, as well as other methods of entertainment.
+But since music is so commonly discussed alongside spiritual topics, let’s look at some guidelines specific to music.

 The Seventh-day Adventist Church outlines nine simple music guidelines.
 They are based on passages in the Bible and principles of quality music.
 We’ll summarize them here.